-In 2013/14 there were 19,135 international students from outside of Europe enrolled on higher education courses in Wales: an increase of 5.8% from 2012/13.
-These students make up about 14.8% of enrolments at Welsh higher education institutes, excluding the Open University.
+In 2016/17 there were over 19,000 international students from outside of Europe enrolled on higher education courses in Wales.
+These students make up about 14% of enrolments at Welsh higher education institutes, excluding the Open University.

-Study in Wales for information about the universities in Wales
+Go the the Study in Wales website for information about the universities in Wales

-- Wales welcomes international students from over 170 countries enrolling onto over higher education 2700 courses.
+- Wales welcomes international students from over 170 countries enrolling onto higher education courses.

-- Today the student population in Wales is large and diverse; there are 8 universities and 15 further education colleges and institutions.
+- Today the student population in Wales is large and diverse; there are 8 campus-based universities and 14 further education colleges and institutions.
 We have around 172,000 learners studying at further education institutions per year.